 BMLL Market Lens: The View from the Feed is created using data analytics from the BMLL Data Feed, an API feed containing 500 daily and intraday analytics derived from the full Level 3 order book.

-Below are a selection of aggregate metrics used by BMLL clients to better understand the market.
-Contact us to find out more about how the BMLL Data Feed can supplement your market insight.
+Below is a selection of metrics used by BMLL clients to better understand the market.
+Contact us to discover how BMLL Data Feed analytics and market data can enhance your market insight.

 The ratio of quotes to trades.
 The number of quotes is calculated as the number of messages which did not signify an order execution.
 The number of trades is calculated as the number of aggressive executions, where simultaneous partial executions of a single order are counted as a single trade.

-The time weighted average notional up to 30bps away from the BBO, measured in Euros.
+The time weighted average notional amount up to 30 basis points around the BBO.

 The probability that an order placed at the 1st level of the book will be filled within 60 seconds.

 The change (in basis points) between the mid-point price 1 minute prior to the end of continuous trading and the closing price of the auction on the Regulated Market.